Advanced Practicum Program

 All practicum students participate in primary individual supervision with a licensed staff psychologist.
 Delegated supervisors may include licensed marriage and family therapists, licensed clinical social workers, and post-doctoral psychologists.
 Practicum students receive two hours of individual supervision per week.
 They receive additional weekly scheduled supervision if their case load requires it.
 Due to the intense work that we do at Oakes, supervisors are also frequently available outside of the scheduled supervision time to consult and discuss crises and risk management with practicum students.
 When practicum students are off-site, supervisors are available by phone 100% of the time as is the manager of the Partnership program (a licensed mental health clinician) to provide consultation and supervision when needed.
 Supervision modalities include the use of video and audio recordings, discussion of case material, process notes, and live observation of clinical work.

 Practicum students participate in one hour of weekly group supervision led by a licensed mental health clinician.

 Oakes Children’s Center participates in the Bay Area Practicum Information Collaborative (BAPIC) match process and accepts between one and four trainees each year.
 Applicants should have a minimum of two years experience providing psychotherapy to individuals, as well as professional experience working with children.

 How to Apply

-To apply for an advanced practicum placement, please apply through the BAPIC process and include a letter of interest, your CV, 3 letters of recommendation, a graduate transcript (informal is acceptable), and a clinical writing sample.
+To apply for an advanced practicum placement, please apply through the BAPIC process by mailing a paper application packet to the agency and include a letter of interest, your CV, three letters of recommendation, a graduate transcript (informal is acceptable), and a clinical writing sample.